 To this day, they’ve managed to grow from building 4-5 large custom homes to 35-40 mid-sized and 5-8 large custom homes a year.

-Naturally, a company of such proportions would typically handle multiple projects at a time.
+Naturally, a company of such proportions would typically manage multiple projects at a time.
 We got in touch with Scott Givens, one of two brothers running the business and head of on-site management of all the construction projects, to talk about how he and his team are able to effectively manage these projects while keeping to their projected schedules and budgets.

 With several home building projects in progress, Scott’s main challenge is managing their resources while keeping to the projected production schedules.